-Montreal features scores of solid spa experiences, from indoor and outdoor Nordic water circuits to healing massages and professionally-executed beauty treatments.
-But who does it best?
+Montreal features scores of solid spa experiences, from indoor and outdoor Nordic water circuits to healing massages and professionally executed beauty treatments.
+But who does it the best?

-These 12 top spas in Montreal made the list for a reason, whether it's for consistently positive word-of-mouth, a bewitching ambiance, state of the art facilities, unique treatment modalities, or a simple savoir-faire that keeps clients coming back year after year.
+These 11 top spas in Montreal made the list for a reason, whether it's for consistently positive word-of-mouth, a bewitching ambiance, state-of-the-art facilities, unique treatment modalities, or a simple savoir-faire that keeps clients coming back year after year.

-Located on the 3rd floor of Place d'Armes Hôtels & Suites, one of Old Montreal's highest-rated hotels, Rainspa is 2,500 square feet of spa, offering traditional services like mani-pedis, facials, body treatments, LED and microdermabrasion treatments as well as massage therapy.
+Located on the third floor of Place d'Armes Hôtels, one of Old Montreal's highest-rated hotels, Rainspa is 2,500 square feet of spa, offering traditional services such as mani-pedis, facials, body treatments, LED and microdermabrasion treatments, as well as massage therapy.

 Strøm Spa Nordique

 Finding a hot-and-cold Nordic Spa surrounded by nature and calm in the middle of an urban setting is a tall order.
 Strøm Spa Nordique manages to find a happy medium with Nuns' Island, a tranquil Montreal neighborhood known for its wooded areas and waterfronts, with the spa itself a 20-minute drive from downtown Montreal, located on the edge of Lac des Battures, Nuns' Island's lone lake.